natcap/invest.users-guide/source/habitat_risk_assessment.rst

    Frequency of similar natural disturbance Frequent (daily to weekly) Intermediate frequency (several times per year) Rare (annually or less often) N/A
    ======================================== ========================== =============================================== ============================= ============

-   Choose "No score" to exclude this criterion from your assessment.
+   *Choose "0" to exclude this criterion from your assessment.*

 .. note:: The following consequence criteria are Resilience Attributes.
 These include life history traits such as regeneration rates and recruitment patterns that influence the ability of habitats or species to recover from disturbance.
 We treat recovery potential as a function of natural mortality, recruitment, age of maturity, and connectivity.

 4. **Natural mortality rate rating (biotic habitats only).** Habitats or species with high natural mortality rates are generally more productive and more capable of recovery and therefore scored as less impacted by a disturbance (i.e. higher mortality rates are given lower scores).
 As with all criteria, higher numbers represent greater exposure or consequence and result in higher risk scores.

-   If criteria are scored on a 1-3 scale, the following is a suggestion for scoring natural mortality rates:
+   *If criteria are scored on a 1-3 scale, the following is a suggestion for scoring natural mortality rates:*

    ====================== ================================== ================================ ========================== ============